kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 Coding
 ------------
-Back to our callStravaActivitiesAPI function.
+Now, back to our callStravaActivitiesAPI function.

  We’ll create an empty array to fill with data for our table.